doersino/tweakpane-plugin-infodump/README.md

 This implementation is heavily based on the [placeholder blade from the Tweakpane docs](https://github.com/cocopon/tweakpane/blob/a4786be6dae7cad58dbbfe2f047ca097954c4f1f/packages/tweakpane/src/doc/ts/placeholder-plugin.ts) as mentioned in [this issue](https://github.com/cocopon/tweakpane/issues/397).

 **Note:** Version [v0.3.0](https://github.com/doersino/tweakpane-plugin-infodump/releases/tag/v0.3.0) and prior are compatible with Tweakpane 3.x.
-Newer versions follow the Tweakpane versioning (*e.g.*, [v4.0.0](https://github.com/doersino/tweakpane-plugin-infodump/releases/tag/v4.0.0) is [compatible with](https://github.com/cocopon/tweakpane/issues/396#issuecomment-1418929095) Tweakpane 4.0.0 and subsequent minor releases).
+Newer versions match Tweakpane major versions (*e.g.*, [v4.0.0](https://github.com/doersino/tweakpane-plugin-infodump/releases/tag/v4.0.0) is [compatible with](https://github.com/cocopon/tweakpane/issues/396#issuecomment-1418929095) Tweakpane 4.0.0 and subsequent minor releases) but minor/patch versions may differ (due to bug fixes and improvements both here and there).

 ## Installation